Official-MoonDao/documentation/MoonDAO/docs/Governance/Constitution.md

 ###### Election

-Treasury signers are appointed by the Executive Leads, and approved by the Senate and Member House with a super majority vote, and approval of a minimum 5 signers shall also be required.
+Signers are appointed by the Executive Leads, and approved by the Senate and Member House with a super majority vote, and approval of a minimum 5 signers shall also be required.
 Executive Leads may also provide a list of people and allow for the Member house to choose by ranked choice voting, including a "none" option.

 ###### Term Limits
-There is no limit to the length of time a member can serve as a multi-signature member.
+There is no limit to the length of time a signer can serve.

 ###### Removal
 Treasury signers may be removed by the Executive Leads, with approval by the Senate and Member House with a super majority vote, and approval of a minimum of 5 Treasury Signers.

 ###### Rights
 Right to object to a MoonDAO Proposal.
-Provided that the signer(s) provides written reasoning to the DAO with respect to such an objection and how such a proposal will affect the DAO in the long run.
+Provided that the signer(s) provide written reasoning to the DAO with respect to such an objection and how such a proposal will affect the DAO in the long run.

 ### 2.4 Proposal Process